Curious about what a car insurance deductible is? Read on to find out how to choose a deductible level.

 Your collision coverage is pretty accurately named; it specifies protection from accidents that occur when you collide with something — like if you hit a guardrail, a wall, or another vehicle.
 Unlike your liability coverage, your collision coverage does not factor in fault.
 Meaning, as long as you have the coverage and the damage occurred from a covered loss, you will receive compensation from your insurance company for your loss.
 Your collision deductible refers to what you pay.

 The name “comprehensive” isn’t as descriptive as collision coverage is.
 Basically, comprehensive insurance coverage is designed to fill in any coverage gaps left by your collision coverage.
-Meaning, it covers things “other than collision.”
+It covers things “other than collision.”
 Sometimes called OTC, comprehensive coverage handles things like vandalism, theft, weather, and animal-related events.
 Like your collision coverage, you do not need to be at-fault or not-at-fault to use this coverage.
 As long as the damage occurs in a way that is covered by your insurance company, you will receive a claim payout (minus your deductible).

 Uninsured property damage coverage, or UMPD, closely mirrors your collision coverage.
 It provides physical coverage to your vehicle if you’re in a not-at-fault accident in which the other driver either does not have insurance, or the limits on his liability coverage are exhausted before your vehicle can be fully repaired.
 This is what is meant by the term uninsured motorist or underinsured motorist.